 How many materials can I check out?

-- eBooks/eAudiobooks/Streaming Video: 10 at a time combined
+- eBooks/eAudiobooks/Streaming Video: up to 10 at a time combined

 - Digital Magazines: unlimited

 How long can I keep library materials checked out?

 - Fiction and nonfiction books: 4 weeks